 The commentor is right that defined in Table 28-14 is not exactly Tone scaling factor for HE-LTF field, which depends on HELTF modes and number of modulated subcarriers in Data field. defined in Table 28-14 is indeed the number of modulated subcarriers for each HE PPDU field.
 It is more appropriate to change the title of Table 28-14 to “Number of modulated subcarriers and guard interval duration values for HE PPDU fields”.

 ax editor: please make the following changes in D1.0 Clause 26.3.9:

 On P265L35 (CID #4867):

-Table 28-14 - Tone scaling factor and guard interval duration values for HE PPDU fields
+Table 28-14 - Number of modulated subcarriers and guard interval duration values for HE PPDU fields